carpentries/instructor-training/00-todo.md

 root: ..
 title: To Do
 ---

+*   the GitHub version of the WordPress blog used in the class: git@github.com:swcarpentry/training-course.git
+*   a very old version of the instructor's guide: https://github.com/gvwilson/guide.git
+*   Bill Mills' partial rewrite and extension of the training course notes: git@github.com:mozillascience/instructorTraining.git

 This summary needs to be framed as the main learnings from the lesson as they apply to instructing at a bootcamp.
 In other words, the summaries are the thing they can flick back to weeks after completing